kristopolous/BOOTSTRA.386/README.md

 ### Building yourself

 These folders, and all versions, are proper forks of tagged releases of bootstrap.
-Because they represent very specific snapshots in time, there's no buildbot updates or anything like that.
+Because they represent very specific snapshots in time, there's no configuration json, buildbot updates or anything like that.
 If you want to patch updates to the dependencies and confirm the build of the old versions then please open a PR ...
 I ignore the automated ones that github sends me because it's not that kind of project.

+For building, I have included README.md in each of the directories.
+Unlike the lazy chumps over at bootstrap industries, I actually support 4 versions, simultaneously.
+Now I do so very poorly, and with a proposterous time lag, but I supposedly do.

 ### Contact

  * [Mailing list](https://groups.google.com/forum/#!forum/bootstra-386)
- * Also try my github username on your messaging platform of choice

 Also you can give me money, as little as $1/month ...
 Click on that heart sponsor thing at the top ...
 I'm a sponsorer as well!